markolofsen/aigeodb/README.md

 A Python package for working with world cities, countries, regions database.
 This package provides easy access to a comprehensive database of world locations.

-## About

-Developed by [Unrealos Inc.](https://unrealos.com/) - We create innovative SaaS and PaaS solutions powered by AI for business.
-Our expertise includes:
-- AI-powered business solutions
-- SaaS platforms
-- PaaS infrastructure
-- Custom enterprise software

 ## Features

 - Easy-to-use interface for querying geographical data